chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > How do you adapt to different working cultures?
 > Have you had experience working with German companies or European clients before?

-This would be my first international work experience, and that's one of the reasons I find it so exciting.
+This would be my first international work experience with a German or European company, and that's one of the reasons I find it so exciting.

-I'm really eager to contribute my technical skills in a multicultural environment and to learn from different perspectives.
-I've always adapted quickly, so I feel confident about working with global teams and adjusting to different cultures.
+I'm eager to contribute my technical skills in a multicultural environment.
+I adapt quickly to new environments, so I feel confident working with global teams and growing in this role.

-### Question

-- Can you walk me through your previous work experience?
+> Can you walk me through your previous work experience?
-- What kind of projects did you mainly work on in your last role?
+> What kind of projects did you mainly work on in your last role?
-- Which achievements or responsibilities are you most proud of in your past jobs?
+> Which achievements or responsibilities are you most proud of in your past jobs?
-- What were your key contributions as a Senior Frontend Developer at Toyou Feiji Electronics?
+> What were your key contributions as a Senior Frontend Developer at Toyou Feiji Electronics?

-### Answer

 I worked as a Senior Frontend Developer with full-stack responsibilities at Toyou Feiji Electronics last two year.
 My main project was the redesign of a storage management platform.
 I led the frontend architecture with Vue.js and TypeScript, migrated the build system to Vite, which improved build times by over 60%, and introduced ESLint standards that resolved more than 300 code issues.
 I also designed an AI chat tool integrated with Ragflow to support customer service.